mayitaq2030-png/projectsuperstore.github.io/README.md

 ### Executive Summary

-<p style="text-align: justify;"> Using SQL, Excel, and Power BI, I analyzed Superstore performance data and built a dashboard to track sales, profit, and order trends across regions, segments, and product categories.
+<p align ="justify"> Using SQL, Excel, and Power BI, I analyzed Superstore performance data and built a dashboard to track sales, profit, and order trends across regions, segments, and product categories.
 After identifying that the largest revenue opportunities come from strengthening high-performing categories, optimizing regional performance, and improving profit ratio, I recommend that the commercial and product teams implement several adjustments that will support higher growth:</p>

 -  Adjust pricing and discount strategy in low–profit ratio categories